Without Bradley Beal, the Wizards stay right with the Bucks but suffer a 125-119 loss

-But Beal missed the game with left knee soreness — Coach Scott Brooks described it as a short-term issue that could have the all-star playing again Monday — and Washington lost to the Bucks, 125-119, in Capital One Arena.
-Still, even in defeat, the Wizards answered Beal’s call to action.
+Beal ended up missing Saturday night’s game with left knee soreness — Coach Scott Brooks described it as a short-term issue that could have the all-star playing again Monday — and Washington lost to the Bucks, 125-119, in Capital One Arena.
+But in defeat, the Wizards at least answered Beal’s call to action.

-Russell Westbrook notched a season-high 42 points and another triple-double (12 assists, 10 rebounds).
+Russell Westbrook notched a season-high 42 points and his 11th triple-double (12 assists, 10 rebounds).
 Rui Hachimura had the best game of his young career in a 29-point, 11-rebound performance.
-And aside for a flubbed moment late in which the Wizards were down two and waited too long to foul Giannis Antetokounmpo, Washington looked like a team that took its ambitions seriously.
+And aside for a flubbed moment late in which the Wizards (14-23) were down two and appeared to wait too long before fouling Giannis Antetokounmpo, Washington looked like a team that took its ambitions seriously.

-Even then, Brooks said on a videoconference call afterward that he believed rookie Deni Avdija did foul Antetokounmpo, but the officials didn’t call it.
+Even then, Brooks said on a video conference call afterward that he believed rookie Deni Avdija did foul Antetokounmpo, but the officials didn’t call it.

-“We lost the game.
-They beat us fair and square, but those are two big plays,” Brooks said, referring to the last-minute sequence and a late layup by Westbrook in which he believed the point guard was fouled.
-“Everybody knows you’re trying to foul Giannis when he has the ball.”
+“Well, we didn’t trap the ball early enough, but we did trap the ball, and we did foul,” a frustrated Brooks said.
+“But for some reason, he didn’t want to call the foul on Giannis.
+We fouled Giannis.
+Two guys touched him. . . .
+But we lost the game; they beat us fair and square. . . .
+Everybody knows you’re trying to foul Giannis when he has the ball.”

-The biggest issue with the Wizards’ performance was that Antetokounmpo, the two-time defending MVP, and his talented band of supporters were on the other side of the court.
-Antetokounmpo led a whopping eight Bucks in double figures with 33 points, 11 rebounds and 11 assists, and Jrue Holiday backed him up with 18 points and eight rebounds.
+The biggest issue with the Wizards’ performance was that Antetokounmpo, the two-time defending league MVP, and his talented band of supporters were on the other side of the court.
+Antetokounmpo led eight Bucks in double figures with 33 points, 11 rebounds and 11 assists, and Jrue Holiday backed him up with 18 points and eight rebounds.

-The Wizards hung with Milwaukee for nearly the entire game after a surprisingly aggressive opening statement in the first quarter, given Washington’s struggle to start games.
+The Wizards hung with Milwaukee (24-14) for nearly the entire game after a surprisingly aggressive opening statement in the first quarter, given Washington’s struggles to open games well.

-“Sometimes, all you can ask for is guys that can compete, and we did that tonight,” Brooks said.
+“Sometimes all you can ask for is guys that can compete, and we did that tonight,” Brooks said.
 “I don’t believe in moral victories; I don’t believe in that.
 But I believe in honest effort, and I think we gave an honest effort tonight.
 Unfortunately, we didn’t come away with the win.”

 With his team trailing 119-113, Avdija cut the deficit to three with a deep three-pointer with 67 seconds to play, and Westbrook tied the score with another 26 seconds later before Khris Middelton hit two shots at the foul line to put Milwaukee back ahead.
 From there, the Bucks sealed it at the free throw line.